zachariuszipfelmann/Vector-Test/README.md

   S/Arrow Down -> Rotates by -1°/tick

-  R -> Lets you rotate by a specific amount
+  R -> Rotates by a specific amount

-  Left Click -> Point moves to your Mouse
+  Left Click -> Moves point to your mouse